-Kettlebells are beginning to become more of a household name.
-They are popping up in more and more gyms and local stores, and of course they really can’t be missed on the internet and social media these days.
+Kettlebells are popping up in more and more gyms and local stores, and of course, you really can’t miss them all over the internet and on social media these days.

 Mastery of the basics should be at the forefront of our minds before we begin to try and get creative.
 Most all of us can get easily sidetracked by the “advanced stuff” or the “fluff” that we see online.
 This is one of the main reasons why most of my writing is more in the form of tutorials or instructionals.
 It’s important for all of us to master the basics before we can move on to a more advanced practice.